Academic Policies and Procedures > Dropping, Adding, or Withdrawing from Courses

 - After a course withdrawal request has been submitted, the instructor receives an email directing him/her to the course withdrawal link.
 The instructor reviews the request, provides the student's last date of attendance, and forwards the request to the student's advisor(s).

 - Advisor(s) review the course withdrawal request and then forward it to Records & Registration.
 (For Composition, EOP and SMP courses, an early review is incorporated into this process, consistent with College policy.)

 - The course withdrawal process is completed in Records & Registration.
 Students receive an email confirming their withdrawal from the course, and the $20 withdrawal fee is attached to the student's account.

 Students are responsible for printing a copy of their new course schedule to confirm the changes were made.No record of course enrollment will appear on the transcript if a course is dropped during the official course change period.
 After that, a grade of “W” will be recorded for approved withdrawals from courses.
 A student who stops attending class without following the above procedures will receive a grade of “F” in the course.

-Withdrawal from a course after the deadline is rarely permitted, and only for compelling professionally certified non-academic reasons such as unforeseen medical or financial problems.
-Requests for retroactive course withdrawals must be filed not later than one calendar year after the end of the semester or summer session in which the course was taken.
+Withdrawal from a course after the deadline is rarely permitted, and only for compelling, professionally certified, non-academic reasons such as unforeseen medical or financial problems.
+Requests for retroactive course withdrawals must be filed not later than one calendar year after the end of the semester or summer/winter session in which the course was taken.
 This process requires approval of the academic Dean under whose jurisdiction the course is offered.

-The college reserves the right to require that courses taken beyond the number required for a degree (120 credits for all but a few specific majors such as engineering) be those required for a student to graduate.
+The College reserves the right to require any student who has accumulated the number of credits required for a degree (120 credits for most programs; up to 126 credits for others) to only take courses that are needed to graduate.
 Withdrawals from courses at this point will not be allowed.